 Speaking before the House on Oct.
 25, Food and Drug Administration Commissioner Scott Gottlieb said the FDA was planning on issuing guidance to pharmaceutical companies to encourage the development of new therapies to treat drug addiction, according to The Washington Post.

-Gottlieb emphasized the importance of access to medication-assisted treatments such as Suboxone (buprenorphine) and Vivitrol (naltrexone).
+Gottlieb emphasized the importance of access to medication-assisted treatments such as Suboxone, a brand name of buprenorphine, and Vivitrol, a brand name of naltrexone.
 Many people only have access to one of three medications approved by the FDA to treat opioid addiction, and some treatment providers do not provide any MATs.

 The FDA has previously faced criticism for approving too many opioids during the 1990s and 2000s.
 The agency responded to some of that criticism in June by asking the manufacturer of the opioid Opana ER to stop selling the drug after reports of rampant abuse.

 Earlier in October, the director of the National Institutes of Health said he’d been tasked with partnering with pharmaceutical companies to create nonaddictive painkillers.
 Trump emphasized the importance of developing nonaddictive painkillers during his speech on Oct.
 26.